Siva-20/HANDWRITTEN-RECOGNISER-USING-KERAS/README.md

     4.Testing.

- Further reference Check my code :
+ Further reference Check my code It is attached.